-We have audited the accompanying financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Southeastern New Mexico Educational Resource Center, as of and for the year ended June 30, 2010, which collectively comprise the Southeastern New Mexico Educational Resource Center's basic financial statements as listed in the table of contents.
-We have also audited the financial statements of each of the Southeastern New Mexico Educational Resource Center's nonmajor governmental funds presented as supplementary information in the accompanying combining and individual fund financial statements as of and for the year ended June 30, 2010, as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities, each major fund, and the aggregate remaining fund information, and the budgetary comparisons for the general fund of the Southeastern New Mexico Educational Resource Center, as of and for the year ended June 30, 2011, which collectively comprise the Southeastern New Mexico Educational Resource Center's basic financial statements as listed in the table of contents.
+We have also audited the financial statements of each of the Southeastern New Mexico Educational Resource Center's nonmajor governmental funds presented as supplementary information in the accompanying combining and individual fund financial statements as of and for the year ended June 30, 2011, as listed in the table of contents.
 These financial statements are the responsibility of the Resource Center's management.
 Our responsibility is to express opinions on these financial statements based on our audit.